machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 <img width={500} src={require("./assets/omni-channel.png").default} />

-> <small>Sociable app can serve on all the media for communicating with customers</small>
+> <small>Sociable app can serve on all the media for communication</small>

-Therefore, all the marketing, sales and customer services can be programmed into one app.
+Therefore, the marketing, sales and customer services can all be programmed into one app.
-And the whole experience is just as smooth as one.
 For example:

 <video height={400} autoplay="autoplay" loop inline muted>
   <source src={require("./assets/travel-example.mp4").default} type="video/mp4" />
 </video>

-> <small>The app does marketing, sales, customer services by its own</small>

-Sociable app can integrate all the services even including other apps.
+> <small>Integrating other services and apps smoothly</small>

-It provides one unified user experience to the customers everywhere.
-This implements the [_omni-channel experience_](https://en.wikipedia.org/wiki/Omnichannel) automatically.
+This provides one unified user experience to the customers everywhere, which implements the [_omni-channel experience_](https://en.wikipedia.org/wiki/Omnichannel) automatically.

 ## Try It Today